 The relevant public communications provider has ultimate responsibility for complying with these rules.
 If you are a network or service provider and you are passing location data to a third-party value-added service provider, or using a third-party data processor to process location data on your behalf, you need to take steps to ensure they comply with PECR.
 In particular, you should have a written contract with any data processor setting out what the data processor is allowed to do.

-This ties in with the seventh data protection principle for processing personal data – but remember that to comply with PECR the contract needs to cover the location data of corporate users as well as the personal data of individuals.
-See our separate Guide to data protection for more information on the seventh principle.
+This is similar to GDPR contract obligations – but remember that to comply with PECR the contract needs to cover the location data of corporate users as well as the personal data of individuals.
+See our separate Guide to GDPR for more information on general contract obligations.

 However, anyone else processing location data without proper authority would also be in breach of PECR.